 Craig Lake State Park spans more than 6900 acres in eastern Baraga County.
-Craig Lake State Park is considered the most remote state park in Michigan, according to the DNR.
+According to the DNR, Craig Lake State Park is considered the most remote state park in Michigan.
 It is a wilderness area, and access to the park itself can be adventurous.
-The Park contains six full lakes and numerous ponds.
-Wildlife abounds within the Park and deer, bear, beaver, loons, and moose may be seen.
-Craig Lake itself is 374 acres and features six islands and high granite bluffs along its northern shore.
+The park contains six full lakes and numerous ponds.
+Wildlife abounds within the park, and deer, bear, beaver, loons, and moose may be seen.
+Craig Lake is 374 acres and features six islands and high granite bluffs along its northern shore.

 Craig Lake State Park offers some of the most rugged trails in Michigan.
-An 8-mile trail loops around Craig Lake and offers opportunities to view wildlife, fauna, and the lakeshore.
-A 7.5-mile section of the North Country Trail runs through the Park and covers some rough terrain and the 8-mile loop around Craig Lake covers a portion of the North Country Trail.
-The North Country Trail, conceived in the mid-1960s, runs 3200 miles in length, linking New York's Adirondack Mountains with the Missouri River in North Dakota.
+An 8-mile trail loops around Craig Lake and provides opportunities to view wildlife, fauna, and the lakeshore.
+A 7.5-mile section of the North Country Trail runs through the park and covers some rough terrain, and the 8-mile loop around Craig Lake covers a portion of the North Country Trail.
+The North Country Trail, conceived in the mid-1960s, runs 3200 miles in length, linking New York’s Adirondack Mountains with the Missouri River in North Dakota.
 Today nearly half of the trail is open for public use.

 A three-bedroom lodge and a six-bunk cabin built by Fred Miller of the Miller Brewing Company are excellent for small and large groups.
 A two-mile hike from the parking area, the cabins are in the middle of the woods.
 There is no electricity, but the cabins have a hand pump for water, a vault toilet, a cooking grill, and a fire ring.
 Firewood for heat is provided by the park staff.
 The smaller cabin sleeps six, and the larger cabin sleeps 14.
 Cabins are open, weather permitting, from May 15 to October 15.